joereger/SauronVisionProtocol/memory-bank/activeContext.md

 ## Current Work Focus

-The SauronVisionProtocol project has advanced from infrastructure setup to a working deployed application.
+The SauronVisionProtocol project has successfully progressed from infrastructure setup to a fully functional end-to-end implementation.
 The current focus is on:

-1. **Server Enhancement**: Extending the server component with additional commands and improved response formatting.
+1. **Protocol Enhancement**: Extending the protocol with additional commands beyond PALANTIR_GAZE.

-2. **Client Application Development**: Beginning the implementation of the .NET MAUI client application.
+2. **Client Application Enhancement**: Building on the successful console client to develop a more robust graphical interface.

 3. **Monitoring & Observability**: Setting up comprehensive monitoring and logging for the deployed application.

-4. **Protocol Extension**: Expanding the protocol with additional commands and response types.
+4. **CI/CD Pipeline Optimization**: Refining the development workflow for more efficient iteration.

 5. **Documentation & Knowledge Base**: Maintaining comprehensive documentation based on operational experience.

 ## Recent Changes

-1. **Successful Deployment & CI/CD Implementation**:
+1. **Console Client Implementation**:
+   - Successfully implemented a console-based client application
+   - Created robust TCP/IP protocol client with event-based architecture
+   - Implemented interactive command interface with user-friendly menu
+   - Verified end-to-end functionality with deployed server
+   - Validated themed response parsing and display

+2. **CI/CD Pipeline Optimization**:
-   - Implemented GitHub Actions workflow for automated build and deployment
+   - Added path-based filtering to GitHub Actions workflow
-   - Successfully built and deployed the server component to AKS
+   - Configured workflow to trigger only on server and shared code changes
+   - Maintained manual trigger option for full deployments
-   - Configured Docker build process for multi-project .NET solution
+   - Enhanced build process efficiency
-   - Verified end-to-end functionality with test client
-   - Established CI/CD pipeline for continuous deployment

-2. **Server Component Operationalization**:
+3. **End-to-End Testing and Verification**:
-   - Successfully deployed and tested the TCP/IP server on AKS
+   - Successfully tested command and response flow through the protocol
-   - Verified PALANTIR_GAZE command functionality
+   - Verified correct implementation of the PALANTIR_GAZE command
+   - Validated error handling for edge cases
-   - Confirmed themed response generation is working
+   - Confirmed proper themed response generation is working
-   - Validated error handling for invalid commands
-   - Established external load balancer connectivity
+   - Established reliable connectivity with Azure-hosted services

-3. **Docker Container Optimization**:
-   - Fixed path reference issues in Dockerfile
-   - Implemented proper project structure preservation in container
-   - Ensured correct handling of project references between shared and server components
-   - Verified build process works correctly with GitHub Actions
+4. **Project Structure Enhancement**:
+   - Organized client implementations into structured components
+   - Separated console and graphical client concerns
+   - Established clean separation between protocol and UI layers
+   - Created foundation for future client expansion

 4. **Technology Stack Finalization**:
    - Confirmed .NET 9 on AKS as server platform